The Spread Eagle Inn was situated opposite the Rutherford Racecourse.

 In July 1848 he moved to George Poulton's House at West Maitland known as the Cross Keys Inn

-took up the license for the Spread Eagle Inn
+Jacob Gorrick took up the licence for the Spread Eagle Inn in April 1848

 J. Gorrick begs respectfully to acquaint his friends and the public that he has opened the Spread Eagle Inn (late Wrights) with a choice selection of wines spirits cordials etc and in soliciting their patronage assures them that no pains will be spared to render them comfortable should they favour him with a call.
 The accommodation paddocks are large secure and well watered and every information will be afforded parties having fat cattle or sheep for sale as to the state of the market and best buyers.
 A careful steady stockman has been engaged to assist in drafting cattle and to fetch up the working bullocks every morning.
 Every attention will be paid to stock but JG will not be responsible for loss or accidents.